abcxyz/pkg/README.md

       org-members-path: '.github/workflows/members.json'
 ```

-Note: the `org-members-path` should be the full path to the JSON file.
+Note: the `org-members-path` should be the full path to the JSON file without
+the leading `/`.

 ### maybe-build-docker.yml